How to Sow Seed

-When I first began to grow seed I was very discouraged as I couldn’t seem to get seed to germinate.
+When I first began to learn how to grow seed I was very discouraged as I couldn’t seem to get it to germinate.
 All the interesting, rare and unusual plants weren’t available in the shops and I wanted to grow them, so I bought seed.

 I’m happy to say that after many years of perseverance I have learnt many things and I have a lot more luck these days.
-I’d love to pass some of this information on to you so you keep persevering with this and reap the bounty waiting to be unlocked in that little time capsule.
+I’d love to pass some of this information on to you so you keep persevering with this and reap the bounty waiting to be unlocked in that little time capsule called a seed.

 First things first, there are seeds and there are seeds.
 Open pollinated seeds are seeds that you can grow again from seed.
 If you select from the best plant the genetic traits that make it a good plant will have a good chance of occurring in the next generation.
 Farmers have been selecting plants this way for thousands of years since agriculture began and that is where all our food crops have come from.
 Growing from seed means there is a huge genetic pool to draw on.
 If you take a cutting you are cloning the exact genes in the plant that you strike.

 There are many reasons why a seed won’t germinate.
 If it hasn’t been stored properly or been kept in storage too long without being grown out.
 It may have lost it’s viability.
 All seeds have a shelf life and each genus is unique, for example beans are viable for three years and broccoli for five years under optimum storage conditions.
 I’ll concentrate on vegetable seed as they are the most useful to people providing food which is something we can all benefit from in these times of continual food price rises.